MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 4. From the trigger, attach the method `Invoke` of the new Cutscene Action.

-5. Create a new timeline asset in *Assets/Timelines*.
+5. Create a new folder in *Assets/Timelines*.
+Give it an indicative name that describes the cutscene.

+6. Inside the folder, create a timeline asset, and give it the same name as the folder.

-6. In the same object, attach a **Playable Director** component.
+7. In the same object, attach a **Playable Director** component.
 Change the *Playable* to the timeline you have created, and make sure that *Play On Awake* is unchecked.
 Drag the *Playable Director* to the *director* property of the *Cutscene Action*.

-7. In the hierarchy, select the cutscene object you added.
+8. In the hierarchy, select the cutscene object you added.
 Open the *Timeline* window where you can edit tracks, and start adding tracks (by clicking '+') to build the cutscene!

 ## Customization